Bruce MacNeil

 Jersey

-The SIJL is particularly relevant for banking and finance transactions (and share transfer property transactions) where there is Jersey collateral to be secured.
-This article summarises the main changes under the SIJL (particularly advantages for lenders) and the transitional provisions which apply to 1983 Law security.
+The Security Interests (Jersey) Law 2012 (the SIJL) is particularly relevant for banking and finance transactions (and share transfer property transactions) where there is Jersey situs collateral to be secured.
+This article summarises the main changes under the SIJL (particularly advantages for lenders) and the transitional provisions which apply to security granted under the Security Interests (Jersey) Law 1983 (the 1983 Law).

-Security over any type of collateral can be perfected by registration under the SIJL.
-For example, this includes security over (a) all present and future intangible movable property, (b) contract rights/book debts, or (c) specific collateral which has also been perfected by control (as explained above).
-Security which is not perfected by control must be perfected by registration.
+Security over any type of collateral can be perfected by registration on the Jersey Security Interests Register (SIR) under the SIJL.
+For example, this includes security over (a) all present and future intangible movable property (the 1983 Law did not permit the creation of any equivalent to an English law floating charge), (b) contract rights / book debts, or (c) specific collateral which has also been perfected by control (as explained above).
+Security which is not perfected by control must be perfected by registration on the SIR.

-3. Jersey Security Interests Register (SIR) - Under the SIJL, registration involves the filing of financing statements (or financing change statements) at the SIR.
-This is a new concept, as previously Jersey did not have a public register for security over intangible movable property, and Jersey is the first major offshore financial centre to introduce such a register.
-The SIR is an automated register (maintained by the Jersey registrar of companies) for which all the searches and registrations are done online.
-The SIR website and guidance notes can be accessed at https://sir.jerseyfsc.org.
+Under the 1983 Law, Jersey did not have a public register for security interests over intangible movable property, and Jersey is the first major offshore financial centre to introduce such a register.
+The SIR is an automated public register (maintained by the Jersey Registrar of Companies) for which all the searches and registrations are done online.

 The transitional provisions under the SIJL provide that security created under the 1983 Law will continue to be governed by the 1983 Law, unless the SIA is amended to add new collateral not contemplated under the original SIA.
-This means that, for the vast majority of historical transactions, there will be no need to amend the SIAs entered into under the 1983 Law, enter into SIJA SIAs, or register the security under the SIJL.
+This means that, for the vast majority of historical transactions, there will be no need to amend the SIAs entered into under the 1983 Law.
+However, any Jersey law security over intangible movable property created on or after the SIJL came into force (2 January 2014) will be governed by the SIJL.

-It is proposed to extend the scope of the SIJL in future to cover security over tangible movable property (e.g. inventory, equipment and consumer goods), which should open up new opportunities for lending against Jersey collateral.
-In the meantime, Jersey's security legislation has been modernised to reflect legal concepts from other jurisdictions such as the United Kingdom, New Zealand, Australia and Canada.
+In the meantime, the framework implemented under the SIJL draws on experience and legal concepts from other jurisdictions such as the United Kingdom, New Zealand, Australia and Canada.
 It will be interesting to see how market practice develops under the SIJL and if other offshore financial centres follow suit with similar legislation.

 Ogier is a professional services firm with the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost-effective services to all our clients.
 We regularly win awards for the quality of our client service, our work and our people.